Nishal3/airbnb-warehousing/README.md

    3. Installing the file: `sudo dnf install mysql80-community-release-el9-1.noarch.rpm -y`
    4. Installing MySQL: `sudo dnf install mysql-community-server -y`
    5. Starting MySQL: `sudo systemctl start mysqld`
+2. Make sure you are at the home directory, just run the command `cd` to make sure of that
-2. To download the CSV file run `curl -O https://raw.githubusercontent.com/Nishal3/airbnb-warehousing/main/data/listings.csv`
+3. To download the CSV file run `curl -O https://raw.githubusercontent.com/Nishal3/airbnb-warehousing/main/data/listings.csv`

 #### Step 3 -- Entering and Loading Data Into RDS

+**All files used in this step is in the `RDS_data_loading` directory**

-2. Go to the RDS console and click on the database you've created.
-In the connectivity and security section, there is an endpoint, copy the endpoint
+1. Go to the RDS console and click on the database you've created.
+In the connectivity and security section, there is an endpoint, copy and save the endpoint for later

-3. Connect to the SQL by running this command: `mysql --user=admin --host=<YOUR_RDS_ENDPOINT> --password` replacing "<YOUR_RDS_ENDPOINT>" with your endpoint.
+2. Connect to the SQL by running this command: `mysql --user=admin --host=<YOUR_RDS_ENDPOINT> --password --local-infile` replacing "<YOUR_RDS_ENDPOINT>" with your endpoint.
 If you made the username something other than admin, make sure you change the `--user` option as well!

+3. Enter your RDS password when prompted

-4. Create the `columbus_oh_listings` database by running the SQL command `CREATE DATABASE columbus_oh_listings;` and run the `SHOW SCHEMAS;` command to see if this database is present.
+4. Create the `columbus_oh_listings` database by running the SQL command `CREATE DATABASE columbus_oh_listings;` and run the `SHOW SCHEMAS;` command to see if this database is present

 5. Run `USE columbus_oh_listings;`

 6. Create the `listings` table by copying and pasting the file in this repo named `RDS_listings_table_creation.sql` and running the script

+7. Load data into the table by copying and pasting the `RDS_data_load_script.sql` script and running it

+**Now we've loaded our "pre-existing" database!**

 ## ETL Process Using AWS Glue